taylorryanbell/data-eng-final/eval.md

 	export GOOGLE_APPLICATION_CREDENTIALS="/var/dataflow/york-cdf-start-b0964900c176.json"
 	python3 -m pip install -r requirements.txt
 	python3 main.py`
+	- Show console output for last Jenkins build/run
+        - Did it do what it was supposed to do?
+        - Finished: SUCCESS
+        - Can student explain the output reasonably indicating they are not lost?

 ---
 ## STEP 3 - THE PYTHON PROGRAM: Apache Beam
+- Open Main.py (can be any program name but should make sense for the purpose
+	- Can student explain execution path through their code?
+	- Do they have a `if __main__ == '__main__':` statement?
 - [ ] Uses `import apache_beam`, and any other necessary packages?
 - [ ] Contains an apache beam pipeline (`with beam.Pipeline() as pipeline` as example)
 - [ ] Pulls data from the three appropriate BigQuery tables?